Entanglement-symmetries of covariant channels: Introduction

 It is not hard to show that the relation \begin{quote} $(N_1: A_1 \to B_1) \geq (N_2: A_2 \to B_2)$ iff there exists an entanglement-assisted channel coding scheme for $N_2$ from $N_1$ \end{quote} defines a partial order on any set of channels.
-Our entanglement-symmetries will relate channels which are equal under this partial order; that is, which can simulate each other using an entangled resource.
+By~\eqref{eq:sourcechanentequiv}, channels related by an entanglement-symmetry of covariant channels are equal under this partial order; that is, they can simulate each other using an entangled resource.

-\ignore{We observe that any pair of entanglement-equivalent channels have the same entanglement-assisted capacities, since one can interconvert the channels prior to use.
-We will return to this application later in this introduction when discussing entanglement-equivalences of quantum-to-quantum with classical-to-classical channels.}

-\paragraph{Tight teleportation and dense coding.} Here is a well-known example.
-The names \emph{teleportation} and \emph{dense coding} are given to the following entanglement-assisted channel coding scenarios. \begin{itemize} \item \emph{Teleportation.} The channel $N:A \to B$ shared by Alice and Bob is the noiseless (i.e. identity) classical channel